“AN OUNCE OF PREVENTION IS WORTH A POUND OF CURE”

 • Train wheels and trucks are inspected after a fixed number of rolling miles.

 Assume aircraft structural integrity was continuously monitored, and the system detected an issue.
 The plane operator would schedule an inspection and repair as soon as a tiny crack or sign of fatigue was detected.
 All good, right?
 What if the following month, the historical metrics indicated that a complete inspection was needed and the airplane would have to be out of service for several days?
-While the operator would argue like crazy that the review was redundant, the authorities that required the complete inspection would dig their heels in, and today they would win!
+While the operator would argue like crazy that the review was redundant, the authorities that required the complete inspection would dig their heels in, and today, they would win!

 INTERCONNECTED MANUFACTURING LINES CAUSE UNIQUE CHALLENGES

 Most interconnected manufacturing lines include commercial off-the-shelf (COTS) and custom-designed modules.
 The COTS modules may come from different manufacturers and consist of robots, conveyors, and machine tools.
-The custom-designed modules may come from external or internal design and manufacturing businesses.
+Custom-designed modules may come from external or internal design and manufacturing businesses.
 The COTS equipment will probably have robust PdM capabilities long before the custom equipment.
 Think of the burden this puts on the maintenance crew.

 Because a mature PdM system will present the maintenance team with one or more probable failure timeframes at different statistically significant intervals, the team will have to continuously decide when to stop a line for an unscheduled repair.
 What else, if anything, will they do during the shutdown?

-Here are two simple examples for a line with two COTS and two custom-made modules that assumes that any repair and any PM would take approximately the same time.
+Here are two simple examples for a line with two COTS and two custom-made modules that assume that any repair and any PM would take approximately the same time.
 If there were a significant time difference, then all bets are off:

 1. One of the two COTS modules is predicted to fail within four weeks with a 95% confidence level (this is as sure a bet as you can make).
 The second COTS module has no failures predicted in the foreseeable future.
 The two custom modules have a scheduled preventative maintenance check in six weeks.
 In this case, the team would repair the COTS as soon as parts were available, but definitely within four weeks when the production schedule could accommodate the downtime.
 The two PMs would be conducted at the same time,